 Amcomri Entertainment Announces Results of Annual General and Special Meeting

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Amcomri Entertainment Inc. (“Amcomri” or the “Company”) (NEO: AMEN) (Frankfurt: 25YO) (OTC: AMNNF), is pleased to provide the results of the annual general and special meeting of shareholders of Amcomri (the “Meeting”) held on December 14, 2022.
+VANCOUVER, British Columbia, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Amcomri Entertainment Inc. ("Amcomri" or the "Company") AMEN (Frankfurt: 25YO) AMNNF, is pleased to provide the results of the annual general and special meeting of shareholders of Amcomri (the "Meeting") held on December 14, 2022.
 A total of 11,072,887 common shares of the Company, representing approximately 15.04% of the issued and outstanding common shares, were represented in person or by proxy at the Meeting.

 At the Meeting, the number of directors of the Company was fixed at eight and each of the eight nominees proposed by management was elected to serve as a director of the Company, to hold office until the close of the next annual meeting of shareholders or until his or her successor is elected or appointed.
 Detailed results of the votes are set out below: